12 Ecommerce Marketing Strategies for Retailers

 If you haven’t employed personalization in your strategies and automation, the time is now.
 Nearly 90% of retail marketers are using personalization for their business, and those who use advanced personalization strategies see up to a $20 return on every $1 they invest.

-With personalization, you can use your site visitors’ behavioral data to promote products according to their past actions and preferences.
+Use your site visitors’ behavioral data to personalize product promotion according to their past actions and preferences.
 You can also use their location to create an experience specifically catered to where your customers are in the world.
-For example, a shopper from the West Coast may look for bathing suits in October while those shopping from the East Coast will be looking for coats.
+For example, a shopper from the West Coast may look for bathing suits in October, while those shopping from the East Coast will be looking for coats.

 - Display recently viewed items